The Star Spangled Banner (Whitney Houston recording): Lip sync allegations

 Mary Jo Melone commented, "This was the nation's most precious piece of music sung by one of its best performers at a most precarious time.
 If we were going to make such a deal of the moment, for the troops in Saudi Arabia, we should have heard the real thing.
 Or at least we should have been told we weren't."
 Songwriter and producer Jimmy Jam, in a 2004 interview with the Associated Press, said: "Whitney, when she did the national anthem, which was the greatest national anthem that we ever heard, what we heard over the air was prerecorded.
 The reason it was prerecorded was, that was a moment that no one wanted any mistakes.
 They didn't want any feedback, they didn't want any technical difficulties ... and it was great."

+Cissy Houston and Robyn Crawford both insisted she sang live with Crawford adding that prior to Houston, artists like Diana Ross and Neil Diamond had used a backtrack themselves; stating she "[didn't] recall any performance of the national anthem similarly scrutinized" like Houston's.

 In later years, when controversies arose involving lip-syncing by performers, Houston's Super Bowl performance was sometimes mentioned.
-When Jennifer Hudson delivered a lip-syncing of "The Star Spangled Banner" at Super Bowl XLIII in February 2009, it caused some controversy.
-David Hinckley of New York Daily News remarked: "The national anthem is different.
+When Jennifer Hudson performed a lip-synced version of "The Star Spangled Banner" at Super Bowl XLIII in February 2009, it caused some controversy.
+David Hinckley of the New York Daily News remarked: "The national anthem is different.
 Yes, it's a musical performance and yes, we're interested in how a Jennifer Hudson will interpret the song.
 That's why we remember the Whitney Houston and Marvin Gaye versions so well.
 Because the Super Bowl is primarily a television spectacle with a thousand moving parts, the producers years ago started asking to hear the anthem tracks a week before airtime, just so they would have one less potential variable.
 That's why [Jennifer Hudson] was lip-syncing."